google/kratu/kratuTutorial.md

 The easiest way to supply Kratu with this information, is to define a *report definition*.
 The report definition is a javascript data structure that you can easily serialize to/from [JSON](http://en.wikipedia.org/wiki/JSON).
-(As you will see later, you can also supply a signal defintion written in javascript, adding powerful flexibility to your signals.
-The reason they are separated is to make it easy to store the report definition, enabling individual settings per user of your report.
-It also allows for code reuse, as the same signal definitions can be use by multiple report definitions).

 Here's a basic report definition that allows us to put weights and thresholds to the different datapoints for our spaceships:
 ```json